Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Due to the changes in the 2023 IMO GHG Strategy and for the purpose of the Sea Cargo Charter, emissions intensity now represents the total GHG emissions (well-to-wake) to satisfy a supply of transport work (measured in grams of well-to-wake CO2e per tonne-nautical mile [gCO2e/tnm]).

 Emissions intensity is typically quantified for multiple voyages over a period of time (e.g., a year).
 To provide the most accurate representation of a voyage’s actual climate impact, the emissions of a voyage should be measured from its performance in real conditions.
 This is done using a carbon dioxide equivalent (CO2e) intensity measure known as Energy Efficiency Operating Indicator (EEOI), reported in unit grams of CO2e per tonne-nautical mile (gCO2e/tnm).
+With the adoption of well-to-wake emission factors covering all greenhouse gases by the IMO, the original EEOI formula has been adjusted so that the mass of CO2 is replaced by the CO2 equivalent (CO2e).
+The CO2e is calculated by multiplying the mass of each greenhouse gas released to the atmosphere by its global warming potential so that the impact of all gases is expressed on an equivalent basis.

 Climate alignment